Invest in Your Future

 Applications are accepted on a rolling basis.
-To apply to the Core Program, complete the online application form in as much detail as possible including employment history, educational background, work/volunteer experience and references.
+To apply to the Certificate Program, complete the online application form in as much detail as possible including employment history, educational background, work/volunteer experience and references.
 Attach your resume and letter of intent.

 The admissions committee will review your application and notify you in writing as to whether you have been accepted into the program.
 Applicants can expect to hear back within two weeks of submitting an application.

 "After gaining my confidence after taking the Project Management Certificate at UBC other people saw a sudden change in me.
 I started speaking more in conferences and sharing my ideas (ideas from my courses!) to the group.
 I became the Senior Coordinator in my company and just recently after I updated my LinkedIn I got snatched with a new company to be a Project Manager."